 Titus Contracting worked with our clients in the Lake Nokomis area of Minneapolis to turn their small, closed-off kitchen into a beautiful and bright open concept space.

 The home was originally built in the late 1940s, and our clients wanted to stay true to the historical feel of the house while updating it to fit their needs.
+Together, we could visualize the benefits of a bright open-concept kitchen remodel.

 Removing Walls to Open Up Your Kitchen